-The sides of this unit are constructed of gel-coated fiberglass.
+The exterior sides of this unit are constructed of gel-coated fiberglass.
+To add to this feature, the end caps are also gel-coated fiberglass.
 Clean the fiberglass material with a mild cleanser and warm water.
 Use only soft cloths.
 Using stiff bristle brushes may cause scratches in the fiberglass surface.
 Please note, Newmar is NOT responsible for weathering/oxidation of gel-coated surfaces.